 - All requirements must be met and qualifying activity must be initiated and post to the account within 90 days of account opening to obtain $200 bonus

-- Bonus will be deposited into your new account within 6 weeks of completing requirements
+- Bonus will be deposited into your new checking account within 10 business days of completing requirements

 - All bank bonuses are treated as interest and you’re required to pay interest on them

 The easiest option for most is to choose the Essential Checking account which has an $11 monthly fee.
 The fee can be waived by maintaining an average monthly balance of $1,500 or more across your savings and checking accounts.